OfficeDev/Microsoft-Teams-Samples/samples/msteams-application-qbot/README.md

-# QBot
 ---
 page_type: sample
-description:QBot is a solution designed for classroom teaching scenarios which allows teachers, tutors, and students to intelligently answer each other's questions within the Microsoft Teams collaboration platform.
+description: "QBot is a solution designed for classroom teaching scenarios which allows teachers, tutors, and students to intelligently answer each other's questions within the Microsoft Teams collaboration platform."
 products:
 - office-teams
 - office